Windrush Compensation Scheme factsheet – October 2022

 Promotion of the Schemes and supporting communities

-The Windrush Community Fund opened for applications in December 2020.
-The Community Fund supports community and grassroots organisations to run outreach and promotional activity to raise awareness of the Windrush Scheme and Windrush Compensation Scheme.
+The £500,000 Windrush Community Fund (WCF) was launched in December 2020 to support community and grassroots organisations to run outreach and promotional activity to raise awareness of the Windrush Scheme (Documentation) and Windrush Compensation Scheme.

-The Government continues to work closely with stakeholders to ensure as many people as possible apply.
+The Government continues to work closely with stakeholders to ensure anyone who should benefit from the Scheme applies.